A.I. A.I. by an A.I.

 Sam R. Cosgrave

 First breath on that haunts / a clean fresh start a failure / the world is mischief.
-Sam R. Cosgrave is a bot masquerading as a haiku poet on Twitter.
+Sam R. Cosgrave was a bot masquerading as a haiku poet on Twitter.
 It started when a friend of mine who writes haikus made his poems available in a handy machine readable format.
 I made a web page that recombines the lines of his poems to make new ones with a fair bit more non-sequitur.

 Read more